 Since April 2021, millions of people have quit their jobs across nearly every industry, but the hospitality and food service sector has been hit particularly hard during the recent wave of resignations.
-While the May quit rate hovered around 2.5% for the overall economy, the rate for the hospitality and food service industry was more than double at 5.7%.
-With 1.2 million jobs still not filled, the restaurant labor shortage is dire.
+While the May quit rate in the U.S. hovered around 2.5% for the overall economy, the rate for the hospitality and food service industry was more than double at 5.7%, and the story is similar in other countries.
+The restaurant labor shortage is dire.
 It’s time for restaurants to rethink their employee retention strategies.

 How can restaurant owners and managers handle this mass employee exodus and reduce staff turnover?
 Here, we share a glimpse at what high turnover means for your business and the industry, along with six restaurant employee retention strategies for building a healthier business and happier staff.

 Employee turnover isn’t just a problem for your team’s morale; it’s a major issue for your bottom line.
 According to Gallup, replacing an employee in the U.S. costs one and a half to two times the employee's annual salary, not including less measurable costs like lower productivity.
 The high cost of turnover is linked to a few factors, including:

 Hiring costs: Writing job descriptions, making advertisements for openings, and interviewing candidates can take a substantial amount of time—and, as any business owner knows, time is money.

 Training expenses: Once you’ve hired new employees, training them can be expensive.
 Seasoned staff members will have to spend part of their day helping these new employees instead of focusing on their usual responsibilities, reducing their productivity and your restaurant’s efficiency.

 Higher food costs: High turnover can also lead to increased food costs, as new chefs and cooks are more likely to make mistakes in the kitchen.
 With already tight food margins, these mistakes are costly, and can even scare off customers.